 NPR Bracket, Round 2 Results: Only 16 Stories Remain

-Fallout from sexual harassment, former FBI Director James Comey's firing and the ensuing special counsel Robert Mueller Russia probe are all in strong positions to be the top political stories of 2017.
+Fallout from sexual harassment, former FBI Director James Comey's firing and the ensuing Russia probe by special counsel Robert Mueller are all in strong positions to be the top political stories of 2017.

 Will there be an upset Thursday?
 Voting begins at 8:30 a.m.
 ET and will close at noon ET, when voting will begin on the final eight.
 (VOTE HERE!)